NirbanPal/Shoppella-Ecommerce-Website/README.md

 To enable image storage:
 - Sign up at <a href="https://cloudinary.com/users/login">Cloudinary</a>.
 - Obtain credentials from your Cloudinary dashboard.
-- Add the following to your .env file:
+- Add the following to your .env file located at ecommerceAppBackend(root folder):
 ```bash
 CLOUDINARY_NAME=your-cloud-name
 CLOUDINARY_KEY=your-api-key